MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_authorizedaadapps.md

 ]
 ```

-## Authorize AAD App
+## Authorize Azure AD App

-Authorizes an AAD app to call the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API for the specified AAD Tenant.
-This does not grant admin consent or assign permission sets in environments to the AAD app.
+Authorizes an Azure AD app to call the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API for the specified Azure AD Tenant.
+This does not grant admin consent or assign permission sets in environments to the Azure AD app.

 ```
 PUT /admin/v2.15/authorizedAadApps/<appClientId>